sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

         }}

     return state
-Make the agent ACTUALLY USEFUL.
-For example:
+Make the agent SMART about handling different input types.
+For prime checking:

-If it's a calculator, actually calculate things
+If input is a list of numbers → check each number
-If it's an extractor, actually extract and organize data If it's a formatter, actually format the data nicely
+If input is a string with numbers → extract numbers then check If input is a single number → check that number

-"""
+Don't hardcode expectations - make agents adaptive!"""

 # =============================================================================
 # TOOL GENERATION PROMPTS